sjain2580/sentiment-analysis-project/README.md

 ![Sentiment Analysis Flow](./assets/sentiment_analysis_diagram.png)

 ## Overview
-This project is a web-based sentiment analysis tool designed to evaluate the sentiment of text reviews (e.g., positive, neutral, negative) and provide tailored suggestions.
+This repository showcases a web-based sentiment analysis tool designed to evaluate the sentiment of text reviews (e.g., positive, neutral, negative) and provide tailored suggestions.
 Users can input reviews manually or upload a CSV/TXT file, and the tool processes the data to display results in a table, including the review, and a suggestion.

 ## How It Works
 - **User Interface**: The webpage, built with HTML and styled with CSS, features a form for entering reviews or uploading files.
 Upon submission, the data is sent to a Flask backend for processing.